Muladhara: Function

 Muladhara is considered the foundation of the "energy body".
 Yogic systems stress the importance of stabilizing this chakra.
 Kundalini awakening begins here.
 It is also known as the seat of the "red bindu," or subtle drop, which rises up to the "white bindu" in the head to unite the feminine and masculine energies, the Shakti and Shiva.

-It is associated with the element of earth, the sense of smell and the action of excretion.
+It is associated with the element of earth.
+An imbalanced root chakra can manifest in various ways.
+Physically, people might experience lower back pain, fatigue, or digestive issues.
+Emotionally, they may feel anxious, fearful, or disconnected.
+Understanding these symptoms is crucial for recognizing when root chakra needs attention.

 "By meditating thus on Her who shines within the Muladhara Chakra, with the luster of ten million Suns, a man becomes Lord of speech and King among men, and an Adept in all kinds of learning.
 He becomes ever free from all diseases, and his inmost Spirit becomes full of great gladness.
 Pure of disposition by his deep and musical words, he serves the foremost of the Devas."

 Practices

-In kundalini yoga there are various yogic practices held to incite the energy in Muladhara: asanas (such as Garudasana, Shashankasana (also called Balasana, child or hare pose) and Siddhasana); nosetip gazing, or Nasikagra Drishti; specific pranayamas; and most importantly the practice of Mula Bandha, involving the contraction of the perineum, which awakens kundalini, and is important for the retention of semen.
+In kundalini yoga there are various yogic practices held to incite the energy in Muladhara: asanas (such as Garudasana, Shashankasana, Balasana and Siddhasana); nosetip gazing, or Nasikagra Drishti; specific pranayamas; and most importantly the practice of Mula Bandha, involving the contraction of the perineum, which awakens kundalini, and is important for the retention of semen.

 This chakra can also be activated by chanting the Seed-Mantra.
 It is said that one who chants the Seed Mantra of Muladhara Chakra for more than 100,000,000 times can attain all the Siddhis of the Muladhara Chakra.

 There are also special meditation practices for awakening the Mūlādhāra Chakra.